WHAT KIND OF WAX DO YOU USE?

 HOW LONG DOES WAXING LAST?

 It depends on the person and sometimes their ethnic background.
 It will usually last anywhere from 2-6 weeks (depending upon what areas are waxed).
 Shaved hair does not grow back in one cycle.
 Sometimes shaved hair will appear days after being waxed and this is usually because the hair was not grown to the proper length.
 After a few waxes the hair will grow back much finer and slower.
+So much better than shaving everyday right?!

 WHAT IS AN INGROWN HAIR?